 sliding scale

-Above, you’ll find a graph with four bottles with varying levels of fullness.
+Above, you’ll find a graph with three bottles with varying levels of fullness.
 Each bottle contains sentences that describe a person’s current financial experience and class.
 The bottle on the far left is a bottle - almost full - that represents the upper end of the sliding scale spectrum.
 The bottle on the far right is a bottle - almost empty - that represents the lower end of the sliding scale spectrum.

 For ease of reading, please find the statements from the bottles corresponding with the below: